DataScience-LMU/website/_pages/theses.md

 * Telefonica
 * ...

-If no topic listed above is done together with a company, you need to contact your/the company you want to work with yourself.
+In case you have a specific collaboration in mind, you need to contact the company you want to work with yourself.